 What is DMT?

 DMT is a powerful psychedelic drug.
 It comes from plants found in warm climates like Mexico, South America, and areas of Asia.
 The drug is increasingly popular around the world.
 This has lead to many people asking the question, “What is DMT?”
-DMT Risk Free and Natural The full name is Dimethyltryptamine.
+The full name is Dimethyltryptamine.
 It’s a neurotransmitter that is found in the pineal gland of mammals.
 It is also found in many varieties of plants.
 It is still not known if it’s a part of a human’s makeup in the pineal gland.
 Researchers have stated adamantly that they haven’t found proof of this.
 DMT has also been labeled the “spirit molecule.”
 There have been many accounts of DMT helping to induce dreams, near death experiences and visions.
-DMT Spirit Molecule The psychedelic effects of DMT sets in quickly once you take it and the experience is short.
+The psychedelic effects of DMT sets in quickly once you take it and the experience is short.
 Back in the 1960’s, it was nicknamed the businessman’s trip because it allowed people to have a psychedelic experience in less time than LSD.
 DMT can be inhaled, ingested, or orally taken with effects largely depending on how much you take.
-DMT Street Names When you inhale or inject it, the effects will last for 5-15 minutes.
+When you inhale or inject it, the effects will last for 5-15 minutes.
 When you’re taking it with an MAOI (such as a traditional ayahuasca brew), it can last for 3 hours or more.
 It is said to produce mystical experiences that seem very real.
 You experience euphoria and hallucinations that can connect you to higher forms of intelligence.
 People have reported speaking to God, elves, and aliens.
 The psychedelic drug is illegal in most countries because in the end, it’s a highly potent drug.
 DMT might be an ancient way of healing past issues but there are also downfalls.

 DMT Effects on the Brain